BudliCode/dotfiles/README.md

 ## Set keyboard layout

 Load german keyboard layout.
-Use "?" on a german keyboard to type "-"
+Use "ß" on a german keyboard to type "-"
 ```sh
 loadkeys de-latin1
 ```